SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

-\begin{remark} Because the Lagrangian fibration from the previous proposition covers most of the symplectic manifold $X$, we expect it to carry non-trivial Floer theoretic data to probe the mirror of $X$.
-The next section is dedicated to computing the super-potential function of this Lagrangian fibration. \end{remark}
+Because the Lagrangian fibration from the previous proposition covers most of the symplectic manifold $X$, we expect it to carry non-trivial Floer theoretic data to probe the mirror of $X$.
+The next section is dedicated to computing the super-potential associated with this Lagrangian fibration.